mpdf/mpdf.github.io/reference/mpdf-variables/list-indent-first-level.md

 void **list_indent_first_level**

 Specify whether to indent the first level of a list.
-From mPDF &gt;= 6.0, this will only apply if you are using the "mpdf" list mode.
+From mPDF >= 6.0, this will only apply if you are using the "mpdf" list mode.

 For more information, see <a href="{{ "/what-else-can-i-do/lists.html" | prepend: site.baseurl }}">Lists</a>.